 • Buckwheat

 • Hikari – This miso paste is made with rice and soybeans.
-Hikari makes white and red miso paste, and both are gluten free.
+Hikari makes white and red miso pastes, and both are gluten-free.

 • Smart Miso – You can find this brand at Whole Foods.
 It is made with rice and soybeans.
 It is actually certified gluten free.